hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - WCCP daemon sends a proxy health check message (xmlrpc client request) to the xmlrpc server running on the Web proxy every 10 seconds
     - proxy up and running: WSA sends a WCCP “here I am” (HIA) message to the specified WCCP-enabled routers every 10 seconds
     - WCCP router misses three consecutive HIA messages, the router removes the WSA from its service group and traffic is no longer forwarded to the WSA
-  - message to verify a WCCP-configured router working w/ the Cisco WSA: the WSA sends a <span style="color: #bb6600;">Here-I-Am message every 10 seconds</span>, and the router <span style="color: #bb6600;">acknowledges with an I-See-You message</span>
+  - message to verify a WCCP-configured router working w/ the Cisco WSA: <span style="color: #bb6600;">the WSA sends a Here-I-Am message every 10 seconds, and the router acknowledges with an I-See-You message</span>

 ## Authentication, Authorization, and Accounting (AAA)